 The final pass mark for an individual AKT is set by a formal standard setting process which is subjected to external scrutiny in the form of an Exam Board.
-Conferment of a Certificate of Completion of Training (CCT) entitles the doctor to practice independently with no further supervision, and the decision to award a CCT must be based on sound evidence, including achieving a passing score in the AKT.
+Conferment of a CCT entitles the doctor to practice independently with no further supervision, and the decision to award a CCT must be based on sound evidence, including achieving a passing score in the AKT.